osmandapp/web/main/docs/user/personal/markers.md

 <TabItem value="ios" label="iOS">

 :::caution Android only
-This feature is available only for the **Android version** of OsmAnd app.
+These features are currently not available for the iOS version of the OsmAnd app.
 :::

 </TabItem>